deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 He did.

-"Brutal honestly.
-I can admire that.
+"Brutal honestly, I can admire that.
 So.
 Choice two, rather'n kill 'ya slowly in prison, I jus’ make it quick and squish ‘ya into a pancake wit’ this big paw o’ mine.
 Won’t hurt, I promise.
 Make a big mess, though…”

 The Great Father held up the paw in question and pressed it against Liree’s chest, and him against the wall. **Forcefully.** It was *much* wider than his shoulders and the *claws---!* And it seemed almost small compared to the arm connected to it.
 Then there was the rest of him…

 *Balls.*

 “But y’know what?
 I think I might come 'ta like 'ya.
 So the last choice is the most terrible o' all.
-Choice three is ‘ya come wit’ me, right now, and you'll do absolutely *anything* I tell ‘ya ‘fer the rest of ‘yer life without any fuckin’ hesitation what-so-fuckin’-*ever.* An’ yer gonna keep doin’ it with the same damn zeal erry’day, with a grateful fuckin’ smile ‘fer the life I’m sparin’ ‘ya.
-I won’t promise any of it’ll be easy, neither…and there's somethin' else.
+Choice three is ‘ya come wit’ me, right now, and you'll do absolutely *anything* I tell ‘ya ‘fer the rest of ‘yer life without any fuckin’ hesitation what-so-fuckin’-*ever.* I won’t promise any of it’ll be easy, neither…and there's somethin' else.
 What I jus' told 'ya ain't an expectation o' behavior, 'cuz I can't leave 'ya unsupervised like this, can I?
 It's a *promise* of how it'll be."

 He left it hang.
 At first, Liree didn't understand what he meant, but then---

 *Oh gods.*

+"B-but...My Father?
+That'd mean..."

+The Great Father sighed, and duck-nodded sympathetically.

+"'Yer gonna be my *friend,* Liree.
+I can tell I'm gonna like 'ya already.
+'Yer silly and idealistic and did a *balls*-damned stupid thing, but 'yer honest, an' intelligent, an' motivated.
+So yeah.
+Won't be hard likin' you.
+I s'pect I'll even *respect* you, with time.
+And I ain't gonna let 'ya have any freedom away from me."

+Liree gulped, and duck-nodded in terrible understanding.
+Subdued forever by friendship.
 He would be worse than a slave.

+The Great Father again duck-nodded.
+"It's a *fuck* of a thing, yeah?
+With what I am an' what jus' my scent can do 'ta people, I'm *very* careful 'ta give my friends space an' time away.
+That's the real danger o' what I am.
+Makes me wonder if Fyu had the same sorta power...Anyway.
+Other species don't unnerstand.
+Not even th' ten'gewek, an' they got somethin' related goin' on wit' their Given-Men.
+But *we* unnerstand, an' *I'm sorry.* So I give you the choice.
+Stick wit' me and you live.
+But You ain't *never* gonna be out o' sniffin' range, never outta my reach.
+'Yer gonna be by my side every second o' every day, no matter *what* I'm doin' fer however long it takes.
+'Yer gonna be my body-man an' aide.
+An' given 'yer a *little* guy, an' not a particularly dominant-smellin' specimen at that...I think we both know you won't last long."

+Yup.
 He would trapped in his own mind, until he died.
+Broken by the simple presence of a dominant male.
 Enslaved by love.

 He keened.
 Gods, how he *keened* at the impossible choice!
 It was death three ways!
 It was impossible, it was such a terrible fate all of the sudden---

 The Great Father was there, now.
 Hugging him to himself, gently.
 Almost affectionately.
+And even that, just his *scent* and incredible warmth and strength...his obvious concern, his gentleness, even that momentary bit of closeness was already breaking through.

+Liree was doomed.

 "It's a terrible thing," he rumbled low and quiet, just for him.
 "But at least wit' the third option, you could still live.
 Still serve the Gao.
 Help make right your crimes.
 Not a lot get second chances."
 Liree felt lost in reality, lost against the vastness of a god who would sentence him to whatever fate he chose.